-IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title existing utility substations.
-The technical memorandum will be provided to the Authority for review and approval. construction) Utility Services Impact PUE#5: Permanent Conflicts with Existing Utilities Requiring Relocation Impact AG#4: Disruption of Agricultural Infrastructure - rces and Wetlands 1 1 1 1 BIO-IAMF#1 Designate Project Biologist, Designated Biologists, Species- Specific Biological Monitors and General Biological Monitors At least 15 business days prior to commencement of any ground-disturbing activity, including but not limited to geotechnical investigations, utility realignments, creation of staging areas, or initial clearing and grubbing, the Authority will submit the name(s) and qualifications of Project Biologists, Designated Biologists, Species-Specific Biological Monitors, and General Biological Monitors retained to conduct biological resource monitoring activities and implement avoidance and minimization measures.
+IAMF Title IAMF Text P h ase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title existing utility substations.
+The technical memorandum will be provided to the Authority for review and approval. construction) Utility Services be provided to the riditionly for review and approval.
+Impact PUE#5: Permanent Conflicts with Existing Utilities Requiring Relocation Impact AG#4: Disruption of Agricultural Infrastructure Biological Resou urces and Wetlands BIO-IAMF#1 Designate Project Biologist, Designated Biologists, Species- Specific Biological Monitors and General Biological Monitors At least 15 business days prior to commencement of any ground-disturbing activity, including but not limited to geotechnical investigations, utility realignments, creation of staging areas, or initial clearing and grubbing, the Authority will submit the name(s) and qualifications of Project Biologists, Designated Biologists, Species-Specific Biological Monitors, and General Biological Monitors retained to conduct biological resource monitoring activities and implement avoidance and minimization measures.
 No ground-disturbing activity will begin until the Authority has received written approval from the USFWS, NMFS, where applicable, and the CDFW that the biologists and monitors have been approved to conduct the specified work.
 The Project Biologist is responsible for ensuring the timely implementation of the biological avoidance and minimization measures as outlined in the BRMP, and for guiding and directing the work of the Designated Biologists and Biological Monitors.
 Designated Biologists will be responsible for directly overseeing and reporting the implementation of general and species-specific conservation measures.
 In some instances, Designated Biologists will only be approved for specific species, in which case they will only be authorized to conduct surveys and implement measures for the species for which they have been approved.
-Species for which they have been approved, and will report directly to a Designated Biologist.
-General Biological Monitors will report directly to a Designated Biologist General Biological Monitors will report directly to a Designated Biologist is used in these IAMFs to measures, conducting general compliance monitoring, and reporting on compliance monitoring activities.
-The term Project Biological Monitors, and General Biological Monitors, and Genera Pre-construction Compliance reporting Monthly Contractor Contractor At incorporation or completion of design/monthly reporting (during construction) EMMA Impact BIO#1: Direct Impacts on Special-Status Plant Species Impact BIO#2: Indirect Impacts on Special-Status Plant Species and Other Native Plants Impact BIO#3: Direct Impacts on Special-Status Wildlife-Invertebrates Impact BIO#4: Indirect Impacts on Special-Status Wildlife-Invertebrates Impact BIO#5: Direct Impacts on Special-Status Wildlife-Fish Impact BIO#6: Indirect Impacts on Special-Status Wildlife-Fish Impact BIO#7: Direct Impacts on Special-Status Wildlife-Amphibians Impact BIO#8: Indirect Impacts on Special-Status Wildlife-Amphibians Impact BIO#8: Indirect Impacts on Special-Status Wildlife-Amphibians Impact BIO#9: Direct Impacts on Special-Status Wildlife-Reptiles
+Species-Specific Biological Monitors will be responsible for implementation of species-specific measures for the species for which they have been approved, and will report directly to a Designated Biologist.
+General Biological Monitors will be responsible for conducting WEAP training, implementing general conservation measures, conducting general compliance monitoring, and reporting on compliance monitoring activities.
+The term Project Biologist is used in these IAMFs to mean the Project Biologist, Designated Biologist, Species-Specific Biologistal Monitors, and General Biological Monitors, as appropriate.
+When the Authority is specified as implementing an IAMF, it is assumed t Pre-construction Compliance reporting Monthly Contractor Contractor At incorporation or completion of design/monthly reporting (during construction) EMMA Impact BIO#1: Direct Impacts on Special-Status Plant Species Impact BIO#2: Indirect Impacts on Special-Status Plant Species and Other Native Plants Impact BIO#3: Direct Impacts on Special-Status Wildlife-Invertebrates Impact BIO#4: Indirect Impacts on Special-Status Wildlife-Invertebrates Impact BIO#5: Direct Impacts on Special-Status Wildlife-Fish Impact BIO#6: Indirect Impacts on Special-Status Wildlife-Fish Impact BIO#7: Direct Impacts on Special-Status Wildlife-Amphibians Impact BIO#8: Indirect Impacts on Special-Status Wildlife-Amphibians Impact BIO#9: Direct Impacts on Special-Status Wildlife-Reptiles